-1022 Ibid., note §§: Apollodorus states that Bacchus, on carrying his mother to heaven, called her Thuone (Apollodorus, Bibliotheca, lib. iii. cap.
-5, p.
-266) which was just the feminine of his own name, Thuoenus-in Latin, Thyoneus (Ovid, Metamorphoses, lib. iv. l.
-13).
-Thuoneus is evidently from the passive participle of Thn, 'to lament,' a synonym for 'Bacchus...the lamented godd.'
-Thuone, in like manner, is 'the lamented goddess.'
-The Roman Juno was evidently known in this very character of the 'Image,' for there was a temple came the express image of the Babylonian 'beast that had the wound by a sword, and did live.'
+press image of the Babylonian "beast that had the wound by a sword, and did live."
 After what the reader has already seen in a previous part of this work, it is hardly necessary to say that it is this very goddess that is now worshipped in the Church of Rome under the name of Mary.
-Though that goddess is called by the name of the mother of our Lord, all the attributes given to her are derived simply from the Babylonian Madonna, and not from the Virgin Mother of Christ.
-1023 There is not one line or one letter in all the Bible to countenance the idea that,
+Though that goddess is called by the name of the mother of our Lord, all the attributes given to her are derived simply from the Babylonian Madonna, and not from the Virgin Mother of Christ.1024

+There is not one line or one letter in all the Bible to countenance the idea that,

-- Mary should be worshipped,
+- 1. Mary should be worshipped,

-- that she is the 'refuge of sinners,'
+- 2. that she is the "refuge of sinners,"

-- that she was 'immaculate,'
+- 3. that she was "immaculate,"

-- that she made atonement for sin when standing by the cross, and when, according to Simeon, 'a sword pierced through her own soul also,'
+- 4. that she made atonement for sin when standing by the cross, and when, according to Simeon, "a sword would pierce through her own soul also,"

-- or that, after her death, she was raised from the dead and carried in glory to heaven.
+- 5. or that, after her death, she was raised from the dead and carried in glory to heaven.

 In the Babylonian system all this was found, and all this is now incorporated in the system of Rome.
-The 'sacred heart of Mary' is exhibited as pierced through with a sword, in token, as the apostate Church teaches, that her anguish at the crucifixion was as true an atonement as the death of Christ-for we read in the Devotional office or Service-book, adopted by the 'Sodality of the sacred heart,' such blasphemous words as these:
+The "sacred heart of Mary" is exhibited as pierced through with a sword, in token, as the apostate Church teaches, that her anguish at the crucifixion was as true an atonement as the death of Christ-for we read in the Devotional office or Service-book, adopted by the "Sodality of the sacred heart," such blasphemous words as these:

-'Go, then, devout client!
-Go to the heart of Jesus, but let your way be through the heart of Mary, the sword of grief, which pierced her soul opens you a passage; enter by the wound which love has made.'
-1024 erected to her in Rome on the Capitoline hill, under the name of 'Juno Moneta.'
-Moneta is the emphatic form of one of the Chaldee words for an 'image,' and that this was the real meaning of the name will appear from the fact that the Mint was contained in the precincts of that temple (see Smith, Classical Dictionary, 'Juno,' p.
+"Go, then, devout client!
+Go to the heart of Jesus, but let your way be through the heart of Mary, the sword of grief, which pierced her soul opens you a passage; enter by the wound which love has made."1025 Figure 58

+1023 Ibid., note §§: Apollodorus states that Bacchus, on carrying his mother to heaven, called her Thuone (Apollodorus, Bibliotheca, lib. iii. cap.
+5, p.
+266) which was just the feminine of his own name, Thuoenus-in Latin, Thyoneus (Ovid, Metamorphoses, lib. iv.
+1. 13).
+Thuoneus is evidently from the passive participle of Thn, "to lament," a synonym for "Bacchus...the lamented god."
+Thuone, in like manner, is "the lamented goddess."
+The Roman Juno was evidently known in this very character of the "Image," for there was a temple erected to her in Rome on the Capitoline hill, under the name of "Juno Moneta."
+Moneta is the emphatic form of one of the Chaldee words for an "image," and that this was the real meaning of the name will appear from the fact that the Mint was contained in the precincts of that temple (see Smith, Classical Dictionary, "Juno," p.
 358).
-What is the use of a mint, but just to stamp 'images'?
+What is the use of a mint, but just to stamp "images"?
 Hence, the connection between Juno and the Mint.